-Being a mom, especially a homeschooling mom, is not an easy task.
-But taking the long view and keeping in mind that these years really go by pretty quickly will help you commit to learning to be a calm, patient mom.
+Being a mom, especially a homeschooling mom is not an easy task.
+But take the long view.
+Keep in mind that these years really go by pretty quickly.
+This will help you commit to staying patient & calm when your children are misbehaving.
 You can do it!
 Not perfectly, but as you practice these skills, you will get better.

-Need more help and practical tips?
+Need more parenting help and practical tips?
 Check out these books: